punbb/punbb/README.md

  - PHP 4.3.0 or later (PHP 5 included)
  - A database where forum data is to be stored, created in one of: MySQL 4.1.2 or later, PostgreSQL 7.0 or later or SQLite 2

-## Upgrade from 1.2 or 1.3 pre release versions
-NOTE: Make a backup of your current forum directory before proceeding.
-Also, don't forget to make a backup of your forum database.
-Use the tool mysqldump for MySQL and pg_dump if you are using PostgreSQL.
-If you're using SQLite, just make a backup copy of the SQLite database file.
-You can also make database backups via most administration tools such as MySQL Administrator, phpMyAdmin and phpPgAdmin.

- 1. [Download the latest revision of PunBB](http://punbb.informer.com/downloads.php).
-Decompress the PunBB archive to a directory.
- 2. Replace your old 1.2 directory with the contents of the archive's version 1.3.
- 3. Run db_update.php from the forum admin directory (e.g. open http://example.com/punbb/admin/db_update.php in your browser).
-Follow the instructions.

 ## Extension installation
  1. Download an extension's archive from the PunBB extensions repository or any other place.
 Extract it into your forum’s extensions directory. (e.g. /home/user/example.com/punbb/extensions)
  2. Log into the forum and go to "Administration" console, "Extensions" section, choose "Install extensions" tab (e.g. http://example.com/punbb/admin/extensions.php?section=install).
 The downloaded extension will be listed there.
  3. Click the "Install extension" link to install the extension.

 NOTE: You may use the pun_repository official PunBB extension to download and install extensions from PunBB repository with one click.

-## Maximizing Performance
- - Run it under a UNIX-like operating system!
- - Use a proper webserver such as Apache or Zeus.
- - Use a PHP cache/accelerator tool such as eAccelerator or Alternative PHP Cache.
- - Make sure that PHP has zlib support so you can enable gzip output compression in "Administration", "Settings".
-This greatly reduces the size of the XHTML output at a little cost of CPU time.
-An alternative is to use the Apache modules mod_gzip or mod_deflate.
-The two methods yield similar results.
- - Visit the administration interface and disable any forum features that are not used or you feel unnecessary.

 ## Contributing